-Now, you need to take action, talk to your kid about cellular and GPS location tracking, show them that when the feature is turned ON, the risk of being in a dangerous situation may be higher.
+Now, you need to take action, talk to your kid about cellular and GPS location tracking, and show them that when the feature is turned ON, the risk of being in a dangerous situation may be higher.
 Take their smartphones and show them how to disable location tracking, and how to enable it temporarily.
 Also, make sure you see what applications they already installed, and see if there is any tool for tracking where the phone is, then, remove it as it will come with many problems you don’t even expect.

-11. Not every information online is true
+11. Not every piece of information online is true

 12. The advertising issue